SwedbankPay/swedbank-pay-sdk-mobile-example-merchant/README.md

 ### Mobile API

-First of all you need to implement the PayEx Mobile Backend REST API.
+First of all you need to implement the Swedbank Pay Mobile Backend REST API.
 Pick a suitable technology stack for your programming language of choice.

-See the [PayEx Mobile Backend API Reference](https://editor.swagger.io/?url=https://raw.githubusercontent.com/SwedbankPay/swedbank-pay-sdk-mobile-example-merchant/master/documentation/payexsdk_openapi.yaml) for more info.
+See the [Swedbank Pay Mobile Backend API Reference](https://editor.swagger.io/?url=https://raw.githubusercontent.com/SwedbankPay/swedbank-pay-sdk-mobile-example-merchant/master/documentation/Swedbank Paysdk_openapi.yaml) for more info.

 #### Authentication